Hoddle Street massacre: Police response

 Further south down Hoddle Street they flagged down a police divisional van containing Constables Glen Nichols and Belinda Bourchier, and informed them about the shootings.
-Nichols and Bourchier immediately drove to the scene with their lights and siren on as they radioed D24.
+Nichols and Bourchier immediately drove to the scene with their lights and siren on as they radioed the police headquarters (colloquially known as D24).
 Soon after 21:38, they reached the intersection of Hoddle Street and Ramsden Street where they were shot at by Knight.
 Knight continued to change position as he fired at a procession of four single-occupant cars which, in chronological order, were driven by Mathew Morrow, Edward McShortall, Trevor Robinson and Keith Wing Shing.
 McShortall received minor wounds, but Wing Shing, who stopped his car opposite Knight, received serious jaw and throat wounds.
 Knight continued to reload and change position as he continued to fire at the passing cars.

 The next car Knight fired at was a car containing Kevin Skinner, his wife Tracey and their son Adam.
 Tracey was killed instantly by a bullet to the face and Adam, who was on her lap below the window sill, received minor glass wounds.
 Following this, a local resident, Peter Curmi, and a friend of his, John Muscat, approached the scene from the western side of the street.
 Knight fired one shot at them which fatally wounded Muscat in the head and chest, and which seriously wounded Curmi.
 Immediately after this, the attendant at the nearby swimming pool, Steve Wight, ran to their aid and was seriously wounded by Knight's final shotgun blast.
 It was now 21:39, and numerous police units were rushing to the scene.
 Knight dropped the empty Mossberg shotgun and took up a prone firing position with his M14 rifle.
 At this point, Vesna Markovska broke cover from behind her car and made for the footpath on the eastern side of Hoddle Street.
 As she stepped onto the footpath she was spotted by Knight who fired a shot which seriously wounded her.
 When she fell back onto the roadway Knight fired two further shots which killed her.